aheissenberger/gatsby-starter-netlify-cms/src/content/sections/demo/index.md

 ---
 templateKey: video-demonstration-section
 videoUrl: https://www.youtube-nocookie.com/embed/aCqFSLWieOc
-title: Demonstration Prototype
+title: Demonstration of Prototype
-description: CONDA launched its crowdinvesting platform in 2013.
-The blockchain
+description: >-
+    In this video you can see a demonstration of the CRWD platform CONDA is inventing
 ---